 After you’ve wandered enough on Brouwersgracht, head back south but this time on Lindengracht.
 This street used to be a major waterway but was covered a long time ago as the city expanded.
 Today, its avenue is lined with lime trees on a Saturday morning, the street is home to the Lindengracht Market, a very long stretch of mostly food stalls.
 It totally makes sense to combine the Lindengracht and Noordermarkt together on a Saturday morning

 From here, we’ll simply wander around the relatively quiet small streets of the Jordaan.
 The feeling is quite residential here with real Amsterdammers going about their weekend routine.
 It’s probably why you’ll find many cafes and small boutiques in the Jordaan and probably why it makes for such a pleasant stroll.
-We’ll eventually make our way to Het Oud-Hollandsch Snoepwinkeltje and pick up some Dutch liquorice.
+We’ll eventually make our way to Het Oud-Hollandsch Snoepwinkeltje and pick up some Dutch licorice.
 Not everyone likes this sour delight which is why it’s so great if you actually do – you don’t have to share!
-My favorite is the zout or better yet, the double zout – a painfully tasty sour liquorice.
+My favorite is the zout or better yet, the double zout – a painfully tasty sour licorice.

 Now for a slight detour for the tulip lovers among our readers.
 Head over to the Amsterdam Tulip Museum on Prinsengracht 112 for a really good selection of tulip bulbs to take back home.
-There’s also an exhibition on in the back if you want to know more about tulips but I was simply impressed by the choice and quality of the tulips here.
+There’s also an exhibition in the back if you want to know more about tulips but I was simply impressed by the choice and quality of the tulips here.

 From here, we’ll walk towards the Bloemgracht, preferably via one of the super narrow lanes that cross it.
 The Bloemgracht, or ‘flower canal’ is one of the prettiest in Amsterdam.
-Its murky waters are criss-crossed by arching bridges and leafy trees (in the summer) line both sides.
-You can’t help it but notice the decorated clock tower of the Westerkerk which is visible from pretty much any angle at this point.
+Its murky waters are crisscrossed by arching bridges and leafy trees (in the summer) line both sides.
+You can’t help but notice the decorated clock tower of the Westerkerk which is visible from pretty much any angle at this point.
 It helps in getting your bearings as well as for wonderful photos!

-Eventually, we’ll make our way to Runstraat, at the southern end of the nine street, which is filled with specialty shops.
+Eventually, we’ll make our way to Runstraat, at the southern end of the Nine Streets, which is filled with specialty shops.
 First up is geared once again to flower lovers, Gerda’s Flowers.
 You must step inside and see some of the most extravagant and beautiful flower bouquets you’ll ever see.
 It smells wonderful in here and most of the flower arrangements are probably even taller than you.

 So I think we’ve got the flower lovers covered with our most recent stops.
 Now it’s time for the foodies (once again).
 Lucky for you, right across from Gerda’s is De Kaaskamer.
-The scent of cheese will hit you as you step inside and for cheese lovers, you’ll definitely think you’ve made it to heaven.
-The shop has been around for 15 years selling high quality cheese mostly sourced from around the country and also from other parts of Europe.
-It also sells complimentary items like olives, sausages and wine.
+The scent of cheese will hit you as you step inside and for cheese lovers, you’ll think you’ve made it to heaven.
+The shop has been around for 15 years selling high-quality cheese mostly sourced from around the country and also from other parts of Europe.
+It also sells complimentary items like olives, sausages, and wine.
 The guys who work here know their stuff, some have been in the cheese business for over 30 years!

 Now that we have some cheese and olives, we need bread to go along with that.
 Lucky for us, right next door is Bakkerij Paul Annee, known locally as the best place for sourdoughs and whole grain bread.
 We bought a few rolls and grabbed a bench at the nearest canal for a great improvised urban picnic.

-We’ve nearly reached the end our sightseeing day but before our last stop, it’s time for one last caffeine break.
+We’ve nearly reached the end of our sightseeing day but before our last stop, it’s time for one last caffeine break.
 Swing back west and into the Jordaan once again and head to nearby Arnold Cornelis cafe at 78 Elangstarch.
 It’ll be hard to choose between all those fine chocolates, pastries, and cookies but when you do, grab a spot in the cozy seating area upstairs and warn up with a strong cup of coffee.